sophie-bui/parsl-community-playbook/Governance.md

 We encourage members of the community to join these committees and contribute to the project.
 If you would like to join a committee, please use this form to indicate your interest: [https://bit.ly/parsl-committee-form](https://bit.ly/parsl-committee-form).

 Membership decisions for each committee are made by a simple majority vote of current members of that committee.
+If you have questions about community governance and/or committees, please email [parsl@googlegroups.com](mailto:parsl@googlegroups.com).

 ## Coordination
 Overall coordination and management of the project, including: